Named Entity Recognition

-Named entity recognition (NER) is the task of tagging entities in text with their corresponding type.
+Named Entity Recognition (NER) is a task of Natural Language Processing (NLP) that involves identifying and classifying named entities in a text into predefined categories such as person names, organizations, locations, and others.
+The goal of NER is to extract structured information from unstructured text data and represent it in a machine-readable format.
 Approaches typically use BIO notation, which differentiates the beginning (B) and the inside (I) of entities.
 O is used for non-entity tokens.

 Example: